smithjes024/Classes/README.md

 # Classes
-This is a repo for any/all of the files I might need to share between devices for my classes.
+This is a repo for any/all of the files I might need to share between devices for my classes I am taking at Utah Valley University.

 Current Classes being:
   - English 2010